dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   `<string>`

-  Path to a CSV file containing a map between reference sites in the experiment and sequential sites.
+  Path to a `.csv` file containing a map between reference sites in the experiment and sequential sites.
 [See details here](/preparing-data/data-requirements/) for required columns and format.

 - ### `--metric`